confuzzledduck/syndicate-out/readme.txt

 == Changelog ==

 = 0.9 ==
+* Added syndication of featured images (díky Jan at lwd.cz for the majority of this).
 * Bug fix to prevent old custom meta data being transmitted (thanks to Martin Burchell and Aptivate).
-* Added syndication of featured images (thanks to Jan at lwd.cz for the majority of this).
+* Made some improvements to error reporting when API authentication fails (thanks Brandon for poking me on this).

 = 0.8.4 =
 * Added hooks for actions and filters to syndication process.